markziemann/dee2/README.md

 `docker pull mziemann/tallyup`

-Now run the pipeline there are three options:

-*accessions of interest
+Run the pipeline by specifying organism and SRA run accessions

 `docker run -it mziemann/tallyup /root/code/volunteer_pipeline.sh ecoli SRR2637695,SRR2637696,SRR2637697,SRR2637698`

+return the data directory from the container to the host filesystem

+`docker cp $(docker ps -alq):/root/data/ .`

+## Donating compute time
-*You have a species of interest
+If you have a species of interest

 `docker run -it mziemann/tallyup /root/code/volunteer_pipeline.sh celegans`

-*Let the app choose the species and accessions
+Let the app choose the species and accessions - it will be selected based on available memory

 `docker run -it mziemann/tallyup /root/code/volunteer_pipeline.sh`

-return the data directory from the container to the host filesystem

-`docker cp $(docker ps -alq):/root/data/ .`

 Note, if there is insufficient space in /var to work, do follow instructions from the